Caring for nature and wildlife at Speke Hall

-Speke Hall is home to a whole world of precious flora and fauna.
-Speke for Nature is your chance to discover how we care for nature at this special place and learn how you can help nature yourself at home.
+Speke Hall is home to a whole world of precious flora and fauna that we're proud to care for.
+Find out how we're helping nature at this special place and learn how you can help nature yourself at home.

 There are plenty of feathered friends that call Speke Hall home, from swallows and swifts to robins and goldfinches.
 Why not dig out those old binoculars and tell us what you can spot?

 You're likely to spot bees enjoying many of the colourful flowers in Speke's gardens, including cuckoo bees, honey bees and wild bees.
 Near the Kitchen Garden, we look after several hives crucial to Speke's ecosystem.

 Some of the typical types of butterfly you'll spot at Speke include peacocks, red admirals and small tortoiseshells amongst others.
 They particularly enjoy wildflowers, ivy and holly.

 From the hidden delights of the Secret Garden to the row upon row of colour in the Kitchen Garden, Speke Hall is filled with beautiful flowers.
 Daffodils, bluebells, rhododendrons... and so much more.

 Often hidden from visitors, there are a variety of bats that call Speke home, including pipistrelles, nocutles and Daubenton's bats.
 Look up and you may spot a bat box or two in the trees.